-Number of meetings of the executive committee 59

-Number of meetings of the risk committee 102

-Number of meetings of the audit

-and compliance committee 11

-Number of meetings of the appointments

-and remuneration committee 7

-Number of meetings of the international committee 2

-Number of meetings of the technology,

-productivity and quality committee 2
+Number of meetings of the executive committee Number of meetings of the delegated risks committee 99 Number of meetings of the audit and compliance committee 11 Number of meetings of the appointments and remuneration committee 8 Number of meetings of the international committee 2 Number of meetings of the technology, productivity and quality committee 2

-B.1.30.
-Indicate the number of board meetings held during the year without the attendance of all members.
+B.1.30 Indicate the number of board meetings held during the year without the attendance of all members.
 Non-attendance should also include proxies granted without specific instructions:

-Number of non-attendances by directors during the year 0 % of non-attendances of the total votes cast during the year 0.0%
+Number of non-attendances by directors during the year 1 % of non-attendances of the total votes cast during the year 0.5

-During 2008, there were six cases when a director failed to attend a board meeting.
+During 2009, there were 17 cases when a director failed to attend a board meeting.

-That said, the heading to this section clearly states that only cases of absence where a proxy has not been made with specific instructions are counted.
+That said, in the case of proxies, the heading to this section clearly states that only cases where a proxy has not been made with specific instructions are counted.

-Under this definition, the number of non-attendances was zero.
+Under this definition, the number of non-attendances was one, although in that case the absent director granted a proxy without specific instructions.